 The first idea that comes to mind is to deploy software via Group Policy.
 In this case, you create an installation policy and assign it to a proper security group.
 With the next computer restart, the group policy will force deploy the distribution file.
 Administrators often use complicated PowerShell scripts to orchestrate computer restarts and check that the apps were installed correctly.
 This method works fine as long as all your managed workstations are a part of a domain.

 This is no longer an option for most small businesses and enterprises that rely on a 100% remote or hybrid workforce.
 Remote monitoring and management tools come into play.
 Action1 RMM allows deploying software from a centralized App Store and scheduling app update delivery.
 You can control how deployment works on every step: from the moment you upload a new package to the App Store to the final computer restart after uninstalling obsolete and redundant software.
-In this article you’ll learn about software deployment steps and advantages of installing software with Action1 RMM.
+In this article, you’ll learn about software deployment steps and the advantages of installing software with Action1 RMM.